-This is a definition agreed by international body Codex and also the European
+This is a definition agreed by international body Codex , the European

-Commission.
-FDF supports this definition as it includes not only non-starch
+FDF and the Fibre Consortium support this definition as it includes not only

-polysaccharide (plant cell wall) fibres, but synthetic carbohydrate polymers
+non-starch polysaccharide (plant cell wall) fibres, but synthetic carbohydrate

-extracted from raw food material by physical, enzymatic or chemical means.
+polymers and those extracted from raw food material by physical, enzymatic or